 Oh, but first, before you do anything else, do as the first reviewer recommends and carefully black out all the calorie and fat information in the recipe guide!

 (One more important note, this attachment is designed to fit US mixers made after 1990).

-How to Use Your Kitchenaid to Make Ice Cream
+How to Use Your Kitchenaid Ice Cream Attachment

-Watch this video to see how the attachment works.
+Watch this video to see how the ice cream attachment works.